 I am not interested here in the equally fascinating fact that ‘one’, de rigueur, is not a number at all, but the principle of number.
 Any true number, to be what it is, must be one such number; a ‘2’, for instance, would not be a 2 if it were not one 2, and not two or three 2’s, which would make it 4 or 6.
 What seems to me more apropos of reflections on Reformation history is the difference between the cardinal 1 and the ordinal 1 – that is, between the ‘one and only one’ and the ‘first’ (even the primus inter pares), presumably followed by comparably important ‘seconds’ or even ‘thirds’, etc.

 You see, good Luther had learned from his years of Catholic theology that 1) Scripture, 2) faith and 3) grace are each, in different contexts and different ways, first as sources of salvation.
+Put in the proper context and with due qualifications, there is no problem.
 No Catholic theologian worth his salt will object to this.
-Had he only underlined this with some accurate, memorable Latin phrases – like prima scriptura, prima fide, and prima gratia – the Church would have only thanked him for bringing this ‘primacy’ into novel, but still orthodox focus.
+Had he only underlined this with some accurate, memorable Latin phrases – like prima scriptura, prima fide, and prima gratia – the Church might have thanked him for bringing this ‘primacy’ into novel, but still orthodox focus.
 However, circumstances of temperament and his own penchant for rhetorical strategies tempted Luther to emphasize the primacy even more dramatically.
 He morphed it into unicity, uniqueness, or only-ness.
 That is to say, he turned the ordinal into a cardinal (no pun intended).

 Marked off by those complementary poles, worlds of Patristic and Scholastic theology and philosophy spread their wings over the Christian landscape.
 Likewise, thousands of Byzantine, Romanesque, Gothic and Renaissance churches, basilicas, monasteries and sanctuaries – full of eloquent and similarly counterbalanced frescos, mosaics and statuary – rose gloriously over that same landscape.
-The ‘both/and’ principle will prevail in Catholicism, although it too will sway into temporary exaggerations towards one side or the other.
+The “both/and” principle will prevail in Catholicism, not without, at times, swaying into temporary exaggerations towards one side or the other.
 Still, on the whole it will maintain the noble balance of the charioteer who leans now to the left and then to the right, his steeds charging forward.
-Their course is in pursuit of a Truth forever larger, forever wider – and forever wilder! – than our formulas will ever succeed in capturing.
+Their course is in pursuit of a Truth forever larger, forever wider – and forever wilder! – than dogmatic formulas will ever succeed in capturing.